-- The grade which shall be recorded on a student's transcript following successful remediation of an Internal CREDIT/MARGINAL (CRM) or a NO CREDIT (NCR) rating by examination can only be CREDIT (CR). - Only one chance to remediate a less-than-CREDIT (CR) rating by repetition of the course is allowed.
-Students attempting a remediation by course repeat are not eligible to take the remediation exam following this course repeat. - o If a student fails to obtain a grade of CREDIT (CR) by repetition of the course, the original grade will stand. - If the original grade was a NO CREDIT (NCR)/FAILING (F) or if the grade results in another condition subject to dismissal the student will be subject to dismissal, as described in the Criteria for Academic Review and Advancement. - If a NO CREDIT (NCR) rating is successfully remediated by repetition of the course, the result must be recorded as the appropriate preclinical course grade, such as CR. - A course may not downgrade a post-remediation rating as a penalty for a previous performance. - Grades remediated from a NO CREDIT (NCR) rating will also be noted on the transcript.
+- The grade which shall be recorded on a student's transcript following successful remediation of a NO CREDIT (NCR) rating by examination can only be CREDIT (CR). - Only one chance to remediate a NO CREDIT (NCR) rating by repetition of the course is allowed.
+Students attempting a remediation by course repeat are not eligible to take the remediation exam following this course repeat. - If a student fails to obtain a grade of CREDIT (CR) by repetition of the course, the original grade will stand. - If the original grade was a NO CREDIT (NCR)/FAILING (F) or if the grade results in another condition subject to dismissal the student will be subject to dismissal, as described in the Criteria for Academic Review and Advancement. - If a NO CREDIT (NCR) rating is successfully remediated by repetition of the course, the result must be recorded as the appropriate preclinical course grade, such as CR. - A course may not downgrade a post-remediation rating as a penalty for a previous performance. - Grades remediated from a NO CREDIT (NCR) rating will also be noted on the transcript.